One of the harshest long-term consequences of getting a DUI conviction in Nevada is the effect on your car insurance, specifically:

 - $10,000 - injury or damage to the property of others

 Following a DUI license suspension, you must obtain an SR 22 in order to get your license reinstated, whether or not you own a vehicle.
-And if your car insurance policy is cancelled, your insurance company will notify the DMV who will then re-suspend your license until you get new SR 22 coverage.
+And if your car insurance policy is canceled, your insurance company will notify the DMV who will then re-suspend your license until you get new SR 22 coverage.

 To learn more about Nevada SR-22 insurance laws, go to our article on Nevada SR-22 insurance laws